loic425/pole-position-on-the-grid/pages/03_stack.md

 <!--
 *Loïc*

-Sylius Stack is a set of autonomous tools/packages which, put together, let you build beautiful admin panels very quickly
+Sylius Stack is a set of autonomous packages which, put together, let you build beautiful admin panels very quickly.

-* Standalone Grid component, decoupled from persistence =>  drivers => the grid is driven by Doctrine ORM & DBAL drivers but now we have a Providers system which means we don't need Entities
+The grid bundle is a package to render list of data, it's super easy to introduce new filters, columns and customize rendering of every single part.

-* Standalone SyliusGridBundle, decoupled from SyliusResourceBundle
+The resource bundle allows you to configure operations for resources, which can be, for example, a Doctrine entity.

-* SyliusResourceBundle does not force you to use GridBundle
+Doctrine ORM and DBAL drivers for Rapid application development.
-* Doctrine ORM and Doctrine DBAL drivers for SyliusGridBundle
+But now we have a Providers/Processors system which means we don't need Doctrine Entities.

-* Super easy to introduce new drivers, filters, columns and customize rendering of every single part;
+On this talk, we will focus on the Grid package.
 -->